oilandsugar/ritual-dust/content/works/veil.md

 desc = "Darkness hides but also reveals"
 +++

+# A Heavy Black Veil

+Darkness hides what was obvious to better reveal what was occulted

 ![still life in the darkness](/img/photo/veil/IMG_2681.jpg)
 ![American dinner in the night, closed](/img/photo/veil/DSC04858.jpg)
 ![Trees in the night, a vague face shape](/img/photo/veil/IMG_9253.jpg)